amilash/Product-Development-Process/README.md

-# Kunai-Product-Management-Process
+# Product-Management-Process
-Process Docs for Kunai Product Team
+Process Docs for Product Development Service Teams and consultancies.